Offices aren’t usually the most visually exciting places, are they?

 This plant would be perfect to brighten up a window sill in your office.

-Flaming Katy is possibly the best known of all the succulents; even children have heard of this pretty little plant.
+Flaming Katy, also known as Kalanchoe, is possibly the best known of all the succulents; even children have heard of this pretty little plant.

 With an array of vibrant colors presented in beautiful, miniature bouquets, it’s not hard to see why everyone loves a Flaming Katy.